zedapp/zed/app/manual/configuration.md

 Commands
 --------

 In this section you can define custom commands.
-Each command is mapped to a JavaScript require.js module that is to return a simple function taking two
-arguments: options, and a callback to be called when completed.
+Each command is mapped to a JavaScript CommonJS module that is to return a simple function taking two arguments: options, and a callback to be called when completed.

 Let's look at an example config: